dustinlacewell/pin/README.markdown

     pin project initialized in: /tmp/testing
     $

-**pin** has created a project directory located at */tmp/testing/.pin/* **pin** doesn't do much on it's own but plugins can add new functionality to existing commands or new commands all together.
+**pin** has created a project directory located at */tmp/testing/.pin/* **Generally, commands that operate upon your project can be used *anywhere* below the project's root directory**. **pin** doesn't do much on it's own but plugins can add new functionality to existing commands or new commands all together.
 Let's go ahead and install the *pin-venv* plugins to give **pin** the ability to work with *VirtualEnv*.

     $ sudo pip install pin-venv
     ...